 Legionella is naturally found in water and it is usually spread through water droplets in the air.
 One can get infected with Legionella when one breathes in contaminated water droplets or accidentally sucks (aspirates) water into the lungs.

 There have been Outbreaks from exposure to aerosols generated form shower heads, cooling towers, mist machined, and other aerosols.
 Legionella grow best under a temperature of 40o C to 50o C and they have been known to survive in water chlorination.
 Legionella can colonize the water systems of hospitals and large buildings.

-Common Sources of contaminated droplet:
+Common sources of contaminated droplets:

-Enhancement to Legionella surveillance:
+Goals of enhancement to Legionella surveillance:

 - To improve the understanding among state and local health department staff regarding maintenance strategies and primary prevention of Legionnaires’ disease.